The Heritage Museum

 The Heritage Museum has been created to display the many artefacts that were found on the site during the extensive archaeological excavations in the 1980s.
 You will find displays that tell the story of the past settlers who have lived here over the last 10,000 years.

-With amazing views over Solstice Lake, the Heritage Zone is also the perfect place to look out over our Bronze Age Round Barrow, an ancient scheduled monument.
+With amazing views over Solstice Lake, the Heritage Museum is also the perfect place to look out over our Bronze Age Round Barrow, an ancient scheduled monument.
 Volunteers, rangers and specialist contractors have been working hard to protect and restore the area, making the Round Barrow a feature in the landscape once again.

 Our Mission